|Chase Lo, Executive Director

 Board of Directors

 Alvis Choi currently serves as the Chair to the Board of Directors and the Head of the Advocacy Committee at CCNCTO.
 Alvis is a researcher, artist and organizer born and raised in Hong Kong.
 Prior to coming to Toronto in 2011, Alvis was the Assistant Manager at Videotage, a non-profit artist-run centre pioneering in creative community engagement through new media art across regions.
 Alvis is a member of the LGBTQ community and is committed to the work of community empowerment, anti-racism, coalition building, labour rights and anti-oppression.
 They previously served on the Board of Mayworks Festival of Working People and the Arts.
-As the Chairperson of CCNCTO, Alvis strives to create an inclusive space in organizing efforts and actively pushes for greater justice in both Chinese and English media, in addition to social media.
-Alvis is an MA candidate in Environmental Studies at York University.
+As the Chairperson of CCNCTO, Alvis strives to create an inclusive space in organizing efforts and pushes for greater justice in both Chinese and English media.
+Alvis holds a Master’s degrees in Environmental Studies from York University.

 |A.W.
 Lee, Vice President Internal